finalburnneo/FBNeo/README.md

 unsigned int64  UINT64;

 ```
-It is recommended that you take a look at the other #defines and things in the header files in Burn and Burner, and don't forget that some of the existing code in the intf directory will come in handy for new ports.
+It is recommended that you take a look at the other #defines and structs in the header files in Burn and Burner, and don't forget that some of the existing code in the intf directory will come in handy for new ports.